Climate Action Rooted In Justice!

 On April 29th, we mobilize!
 OPAL and our partners in the Oregon Just Transition Alliance are calling on Oregon’s Environmental Justice communities and anyone who stands with people of color and low income people to join the movements for racial, social, and economic justice as pathways to climate action.

 All individuals are invited to join to show solidarity.
+To volunteer on the day-of, click here.
 RSVP and share the announcement on Facebook here.
 Grassroots organizations, nonprofits, faith communities, academic institutions, and other groups can formally endorse and support this day of action: click here.

 Individuals who want details as they emerge, join the action email list.